ece362-purdue/labs/lab3-timers/README.md

 Each time this subroutine is called, the current velocity (`velo`) is added to the altitude (`alt`).
 You can think of this as a form of discrete integration.
 Velocity is the derivative of distance per unit of time.
 Distance is the summation of velocity over time.

 If the altitude is zero (or less), we've reached the lunar surface.
 We have to check the velocity to determine what kind of landing it was.
 If the speed was less than 10, we'll consider it a successful landing.
 Otherwise, we'll consider it to be a crash landing.
-Remember that the velocity will be negative at the time of a landing, so we need to negate when we compare it to 10. **Once landed/crashed, we do not want to make further veclocity calculations, so the subroutine should return.**
+Remember that the velocity will be negative at the time of a landing, so we need to negate when we compare it to 10. **Once landed/crashed, we do not want to make further velocity calculations, so the subroutine should return.**

 Finally, the new velocity (`velo`) will the the summation of the accelerating forces on the lander.
 Here, we'll integrate those forces.
 The summed velocity will change by adding the thrust and subtracting the gravity (5).